Tyson Fury stops Derek Chisora late on uncomfortable night that no one needed

 Did they want more?
 The mere suggestion seems incomprehensible.
 Perhaps it was simply at that point that they realised they had been complicit in a cruel affair.

 After the mist had settled, Oleksandr Usyk climbed onto the ring apron to confront Fury.

+“P***y!” the Briton shouted at the Ukrainian, whose lips curled into a smile beneath his shark-like eyes.

-The unbeaten Ukrainian, a worthy opponent of Fury, holds the remaining major titles at heavyweight and has to be next for the Briton.
+The unbeaten Usyk, a worthy opponent for Fury, holds the remaining major titles at heavyweight and has to be next for the “Gypsy King”.

 The winner of such a bout could call himself undisputed.
 The only thing undisputed about this night was that it should never have been organised at all.